Dhvani-intwala/spice-villa/TESTING.md

 <img src="/static/images/readme-img/view.png"><br><br>
 </details>

 ## Bugs

-- Reinstalled all necessary Libraries because
+### Solved Bugs

-- Removed Static folder from cloudinary and run command Pyhton manage.py collectstatic because after website was deployed the output in heroku doesn't matches the development version.
+- Removed the Static folder from Cloudinary and ran the Pyhton manage.py collectstatic command because after deploying the site, the output in heroku didn't match the development version.
-- Not able to Push to github there was a error with Github Password authentication which was removed by generating SSH key
+- Not able to Push to github there was a error with Github password authentication which was fixed by generating an SSH key
 <br><br>
 <img src="/static/images/readme-img/Error4.png">

+- The table did not change in the booking editing page, which was solved by creating a new object of the table model and assiging the new object to an booking model table field.

+### UnSolved Bugs

+- Uncaught TypeError: Cannot read properties of null (reading 'getAttribute') at Object.getSelectorFromElement (util.js:103:30) at e._getRootElement (alert.js:82:29)
+    at e.close (alert.js:64:32)
+    at (index):161:23